 - 1 cup shredded vegan cheddar cheese

-- 8 tbsp vegan butter cubed and chilled
+- 8 tablespoon vegan butter cubed and chilled

 - ¾ cup unsweetened plant-based milk + 1 tbsp lemon juice